 Identities are Stolen all the Time

 “Identity theft” simply refers to the unauthorized use of a person’s identifying information.
 That can include your name, your Social Security number, street address, email address, credit card, medical records — even your likeness.
 And the unfortunate truth is that it happens all the time.
-Consider this: In 2014, there were 17.6 million victims of identity theft in the US.
-Another interesting fact is that according to the Bureau of Justice Statistics, 86 percent of those thefts were credit card or bank account fraud.
+Consider this: The Insurance Information Institute (III) reports that, in 2016, $16 billion dollars was stolen from $15.4 million consumers via identity theft alone.

 Sometimes your information is physically snatched, from your phone or wallet or computer, but most times it’s stolen electronically.
-In recent years, identity thieves have nabbed huge amounts of personal info from retail databases and sold it on the black market — the 2013 Target breach exposed as many as 70 million customers.
+In recent years, identity thieves have nabbed huge amounts of personal info from retail databases and sold it on the black market.

 More often, though, computer software (like malware or ransomware) is hidden in email attachments or as seemingly benign files on the web and, once downloaded, collects logins and passwords.
 Likewise, phishing and other email scams try to trick users into giving up personal information voluntarily: A website will look just like the one you use to bank, only the login and password go directly to an identity bandit.